Aboriginal Coaching Awards

 Every year, the CCSAM recognizes a Coach with outstanding leadership skills, demonstrated commitment to safe and ethical coaching practices, and a positive balanced approach to coaching.
 Criteria and application forms are available on the CCSAM website.

 Each year, the MHSAA selects its High School Coaches of the Year and a $1,000 prize is awarded to a female and a male coach courtesy of the Grey Cup Legacy Fund.
 More information can be found at the MHSAA website.
 Information on the Grey Cup Legacy Fund can be found here.

-Each quarter, Synchro Swim will be recognizing a coach.
+Each quarter, Manitoba Artistic Swimming will be recognizing a coach.
 Nominations are due on the 4th Friday of November, February, May, and August.
-For more information see the Synchro website.
+For more information, see the Manitoba Artistic Swimming website.